Automattic/kue/Readme.md

 #### Replacing Redis Client Module

 Any node.js redis client library that conforms (or when adapted) to  [node_redis](https://github.com/mranney/node_redis) API can be injected into Kue.
 You should only provide a `createClientFactory` function as a redis connection factory instead of providing node_redis connection options.

-Below is a sample code to enable [redis-sentinel](https://github.com/ortoo/node-redis-sentinel) to use [Redis Sentinel](http://redis.io/topics/sentinel) for automatic master/slave failover.
+Below is a sample code to enable [redis-sentinel](https://github.com/ortoo/node-redis-sentinel) to connect to [Redis Sentinel](http://redis.io/topics/sentinel) for automatic master/slave failover.

 ```javascript
 var kue = require('kue');